core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 | 2            | Group Flag | For using a Group OSCORE Security Context, set to 1 if the message is protected with the group mode | {{&SELF}} |
 {: #table-iana-oscore-flag-bits title="Registrations in the OSCORE Flag Bits Registry" align="center"}

+## CoAP Option Numbers Registry {#iana-cons-oscore-option-numbers}

+IANA is asked to add this document as a reference for the OSCORE Option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 ## Target Attributes Registry ## {#iana-target-attributes}

 IANA is asked to add the following entry to the "Target Attributes" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.